allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 Once you have completed the task creation wizard, the task will be saved in your current project (where you clicked `+ New Task`).
 See what you can do with your task in [Task Actions](#task-actions).

-## Tasks Table Columns
+## Task Table Columns

-The tasks table default and customizable columns are described in the following table.
+The task table default and customizable columns are described in the following table.

 | Column | Description | Type |
 |---|---|---|